fowlie/nixos-config/README.md

 - [ ] Setup android development environment
 - [ ] Configure neovim-lsp for java
 - [ ] Setup Rofi with pass
-- [ ] Split the configuration files to match other machines
 - [ ] Have Rofi show up on Super key press alone
 - [ ] Replace Rofi with dmenu...?
 - [ ] Add Super+Arrow keybindings to select/move windows